 We operate a system of ‘First day calling’.
 On most days a member of staff telephones the home of every pupil who has been marked absent during that particular session.
 The purpose of this is to follow up absences and detect any problems as early as possible.
 Occasionally parents may receive a call even though an absence note has been sent to school.
 This is because of the time lapse that sometimes occurs between sending the note to Oakfield Academy and the registering of the note by the member of staff calling home.
 Your support for this system is appreciated.
 If a pupil is unable to attend Oakfield Academy due to illness or other unavoidable causes it is essential that the reason for absence and expected duration is communicated to Oakfield who will then decide whether the absence is authorised.
 If parents or carers are experiencing problems with attendance we can offer advice and support if this is communicated to us.

 If a child is unwell or unable to attend Oakfield Academy it is the duty of the parent/carer to inform the school immediately either in person or by phone.
 A message giving the name, tutor group, reason and expected duration of absence can be left on the answerphone or can be emailed direct to the Attendance officer using the above school attendance email address.

 On return to Oakfield Academy, a note explaining the absence should be given to the tutor of the pupil or a note written in the journal.
 If no written explanation is received the absence maybe logged as unauthorised.
-This can lead to inaccuracies in our attendance records and incorrect information being passed to the Education Attendance Officer.
+This can lead to inaccuracies in our attendance records and incorrect information being passed to the Education Attendance Safeguarding Service (ESS)

 It may be necessary for pupils to attend an appointment during the school day, we would not normally accept that it would be necessary to take a whole day off unless it has been agreed in advance.
 A note to inform the tutor should be brought into Oakfield Academy prior to the appointment.
 Pupils should sign in or out when leaving/arriving at school.